 The slot canyons we toured are fascinating.
 They're formed by flash floods rushing through sandstone washes.
 Upper Antelope is probably the most photographed slot canyon in the Page area, it's large and accessible and numerous tours came through it while we were there.
 It has a sandy bottom and is easy to walk through.
 The canyon is quite deep, and while light can get in through the entire canyon, it has wonderful effects as the bright spots and shadows play off the reddish sandstone walls.
 There are numerous spots where patters resemble various animals or people, in a shot below the light pattern resembles a candlestick and flame.

 We did Upper Antelope canyon first, walking to the gulch at the back of the canyon, when you get outside, you'd almost not know the slot canyon existed if you're further than 50-80 feet away.
 We took a bit of a break to wait for the light to get more overhead to show off the color better before taking a slow trip back through to take a lot of pictures.
 Taking pictures in the canyons is pretty easy, despite the low light.
 You'll do best with a tripod, but most of the point and shoot digital cameras will do just fine if you rest it against a canyon wall as you take the photo to help keep the camera still. .
-I found most of my handheld shots did OK, but the ones with the tripods did slightly better.
-The shots in this post with solid looking walls and blurry people were probably running about a 1-6 second exposure using a tripod.
-People moving can almost look ghostly at a slow exposure.

 After we finished we all moved on to a canyon Carol calls "Mountain Sheep Canyon".
 Her son Woody lead this trip.
 Mountain Sheep canyon is a long canyon, quite different than Upper Antelope in spots, and quite similar in others.
 Overall it is narrower, I've got a photo that shows one of the narrowest spots.
 It's definitely a bit more challenging than Upper Antelope, requiring a bit of high stepping with 30-40 inch climbs at times and one ladder climb of about 8 feet or so, but for the most part it's not very difficult.
 Upper Antelope is easy enough for nearly anyone to walk, this on may not be for some but overall wasn't difficult for anyone in average health or condition.